V8Warrior/Drom_ru_parser/README.md

   - time

   Start:
   In first you need a create datacash.
+If you haven't files: "all_cars_models.csv" and "region_data.csv".
+If you have, you can start to collect data.
-  You need to intialize class Drom, and call this methods ".get_region()", ".get_cars()".
+  You need to intialize class Drom, and call this methods "drom.get_region()", "drom.get_cars()".
   Those methods write files with actual lists of region, brands and models with links.
   You don't need to call those methods every time when you want to collect data.

   Collecting data:
+  - if you need a catalog of all ads in region - use method "drom.collecter()".
+  - If you need only links from target cars use "drom.get_data()".
+With data from ads you need put this method inside: "drom.merger()".
+   Example: "drom.merger(drom.get_data())"

-  Collecting data from region is a long process, every se writes (or updates) a csv file with
+  Collecting data is a long process, every time writes (or updates) a csv file with collected data.